zemira-k/around-react/README.md

 2. Edit profile - opens form for editing the profile picture.
 This button will only appear when the mouse hovers on the image.
 3. Add button - opens form to add a place card with image and description.
 4. Clicking on an image will open a popup window with a large image.
+5. Clicking on heart icon will Like or Dislike an image.
+6. Clicking on trash icon will delete an image.
-5. Api request for:
+7. Api request for:

 - Loading User Information from the Server,
-- Loading Cards from the Server
+- Loading Cards from the Server.
+- Add likes.
+- Delete card.
+- Edit profile data and avatar image.
+- Add a new card.

 ### Technologies and techniques used: